lgermic/KarateSenseIntelligence/README.txt

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------

-This is the README.txt of the KarateSenseIntelligence (KarateSenseI) project.
-The KarateSenseI projects aims to provide a environment for Karate athlets to study and quantify their performances.
+The KarateSenseI projects aims to provide an environment for Karate athlets to study and quantify their performances.
 The environment provides hardware and software based blocks.

 Specification:
  - Perception Neuron System by NOITOM (c) for motion capturing - up to 120 fps